openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_execute.rst

 * Two stores to the same address are allowed.
 * A store followed by a load to the same address can only be satisfied if the store has already been committed (marked as committed in the store buffer).

+..
+TO_BE_COMPLETED, But once the store is committed, do we do forwarding without waiting for the store to actually be finished?
+Or do we authorize the outcome of the load, which will be carried out in memory/cache?

 .. include:: port_load_unit.rst